KETK GIVES BACK: Angelina County Sheriff’s Office

 “He [sheriff] is always in high demand.
 That man works 24/7, 365,” Davidson said.

-Thanks to Peltier Cheverolet Chrysler Jeep Dodge Ram Fiat, sandwiches and cookies were provided from the Corney Bakery in Tyler.
+Thanks to Peters Chevrolet Chrysler Jeep Dodge Ram Fiat, for providing the sandwiches and cookies.

 Previous KETK Gives Back: